 - Use only absolute URLs in the page

 The page author has already chosen to use relative URLs, but that could be changed to use absolute URLs for all links.
-This avoids all problems with relative URLs but require more substantial change to link architecture in the page and possible throughout the website.
+This avoids all problems with relative URLs but requires more substantial change to link architecture in the page and possible throughout the website.

 - Use only root-relative URLs in the page

 One-step removed from using absolute URLs, every URL could be changed to start with a forward-slash and be relative from the root instead of the current page.
-In practise this has the same drawbacks as switching to using absolute URLs.
+In practice, this has the same drawbacks as switching to using absolute URLs.
 Some clients, especially dumb spiders, may have trouble resolving root-relative URLs in deeply-nested paths.